-- The application is reported to Committee because the original application was previously reported to Committee and the appointed officer considers that significant amendments are proposed to this consent. - The proposal has been advertised for neighbour notification purposes. - No representations received.
+- This application is a major application. - This application was previously reported to Committee and the appointed officer considers that significant amendments are proposed to this consent. - The proposal has been advertised for neighbour notification purposes. - MP and MSPs for the district in which this application has been made, and all Elected Members of Moray Council notified of the proposal in accordance with section 24 (2A) of the 1997 Act (as amended). - No representations received.